SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 What it measures

-ARR is MRR multiplied by 12.
-It represents the annualised value of your recurring revenue and is the standard measure used by investors, boards, and acquirers to value SaaS businesses.
+ARR is MRR × 12 — the annualised value of recurring revenue, and the standard measure used by investors and acquirers to value SaaS businesses.

 Formula